-The School is one of nine within King's College London, one of the top 30 universities in the world (2012/13 QS World University Rankings) and a prestigious Russell Group University.
+The Faculty is one of nine within King's College London, one of the top 30 universities in the world (2012/13 QS World University Rankings) and a prestigious Russell Group University.
 King's is also the fourth oldest university in England.